Merkleize/matt/README.md

 ## Changes to Script

-The following might be some minimal new opcodes to add for taproot transactions in order to enable the construction above.
-This is a very preliminary proposal, and not yet complete nor correct.
-- `OP_SHA256CAT`: returns the SHA256 hash of the concatenation of the second and the first (top) element of the stack. (redundant if `OP_CAT` is enabled, even just on operands with total length up to 64 bytes)
-- `OP_CHECKINPUTCOVENANTVERIFY`: let *x*, *d* be the two top elements of the stack; behave like `OP_SUCCESS` if any of *x* and *d* is not exactly 32 bytes; otherwise, check that the *x* is a valid x-only pubkey, and the internal pubkey *P* is indeed obtained by tweaking *lift_x(x)* with *d*.
-- `OP_INSPECTNUMINPUTS`, `OP_INSPECTNUMOUTPUTS`, `OP_INSPECTINPUTVALUE` and `OP_INSPECTOUTPUTVALUE` - opcodes to push number on the stack of inputs/outputs and their amounts.
-- `OP_CHECKOUTPUTCOVENANTVERIFY`: given a number *out_i* and three 32-byte hash elements *x*, *d* and *taptree* on top of the stack, verifies that the *out_i*-th output is a P2TR output with internal key computed as above, and tweaked with *taptree*.
-This is the actual covenant opcode.

-TODO:
-- Many contracts need parties to provide additional data; simply passing it via the witness faces the problem that it could be malleated.
-Therefore, a way of passing signed data is necessary.
-One way to address this problem could be to add a commitment to the data in the annex, and add an opcode to verify such commitment.
-Since the annex is covered by the signature, this removes any malleability.
-Another option is an `OP_CHECKSIGFROMSTACK` opcode, but that would cost an additional signature check.
-- Bitcoin numbers in current Script are not large enough for amounts.

-Other observations:
-- `OP_CHECKINPUTCOVENANTVERIFY` and `OP_CHECKOUTPUTCOVENANTVERIFY` could have a mode where *x* is replaced with a NUMS pubkey, for example if the first operand is an empty array of bytes instead of a 32 byte pubkey; this saves about 31 bytes when no internal pubkey is needed (so about 62 bytes for a typical contract transition using both opcodes)
-- Is it worth adding other introspection opcodes, for example `OP_INSPECTVERSION`, `OP_INSPECTLOCKTIME`?
-See [Liquid](https://github.com/ElementsProject/elements/blob/master/doc/tapscript_opcodes.md).
-- Is there any malleability issue?
-Can covenants "run" without signatures, or is a signature always to be expected when using spending conditions with the covenant encumbrance?
-That might be useful in contracts where no signature is required to proceed with the protocol (for example, any party could feed valid data to the bisection protocol above).
-- Adding some additional opcodes to manipulate stack elements might also bring performance improvements in applications (but not strictly necessary for feasibility).
+Check out the discussion in the [Bitcoin Contracting Primitives Working Group](https://github.com/ariard/bitcoin-contracting-primitives-wg/issues/25)

+---

-*Remark:* the [additional introspection opcodes available in Blockstream Liquid](https://github.com/ElementsProject/elements/blob/master/doc/tapscript_opcodes.md) do indeed seem to allow MATT covenants; in fact, the opcodes `OP_CHECKINPUTCOVENANTVERIFY` and `OP_CHECKOUTPUTCOVENANTVERIFY` could be replaced by more general opcodes like the group \{`OP_TWEAKVERIFY`, `OP_INSPECTINPUTSCRIPTPUBKEY`, `OP_PUSHCURRENTINPUTINDEX`, `OP_INSPECTOUTPUTSCRIPTPUBKEY` \}.
+*Remark:* the [additional introspection opcodes available in Blockstream Liquid](https://github.com/ElementsProject/elements/blob/master/doc/tapscript_opcodes.md) do indeed seem to allow MATT covenants; in fact, the opcodes `OP_CHECKINPUTCOVENANTVERIFY` and `OP_CHECKOUTPUTCOVENANTVERIFY` could be replaced by more general opcodes like the group \{`OP_TWEAKVERIFY`, `OP_INSPECTINPUTSCRIPTPUBKEY`, `OP_PUSHCURRENTINPUTINDEX`, `OP_INSPECTOUTPUTSCRIPTPUBKEY` \}; malleability issues can be handled with `OP_CHECKSIGFROMSTACK`.

 ### Variant: bounded recursivity